-We are registered with the Offices of the Immigration Services Commissioner (OISC), Ref No. N201600021, and our volunteers are qualified to provide advice at OISC Level 1 (“basic immigration advice within the Immigration Rules”).
+We are registered with the Offices of the Immigration Services Commissioner (OISC), Ref No. N201600021, and a number of our staff and volunteers are qualified to provide advice up to OISC Level 3 for asylum and up to Level 2 for immigration.
 We provide immigration advice in compliance with current OISC Regulations but we can only provide immigration advice to people who are members of BRR.

 If we cannot help you, or if you are not able to become a BRR member, we will try and find another organisation that can help.
 You can also find out about different organisations in Bristol on the Welcome Centre page.